crashoverride777/swifty-ads/README.md

 ### Rewarded Ads

-Always use a dedicated button to display rewarded videos, never show them automatically as some might be non-skippable.
+Always use a dedicated button to display rewarded videos.
+You should never show them automatically as some might be non-skippable.

 AdMob provided a new rewarded video API which lets you preload multiple rewarded videos with different AdUnitIds.
 While SwiftyAds uses this new API it currently only supports loading 1 rewarded video ad at a time.
-I will try to add support for multiple ads very soon.

 ```swift
 SwiftyAds.shared.showRewardedVideo(